-We previously have discussed how ASO is a two-step process.
-In this chapter, we will have an overall look at the set of practices called Keyword Optimization which primarily tries to increase the Visibility of your app in the app stores.
+We have previously discussed how ASO is a two-step process.
+In this post, we will have an overall look at the set of practices called App Store Keyword Optimization which primarily try to increase the visibility of your app in the app stores.

-In this chapter we will explore the most effective ways of finding the best keywords for your app that will allow you to; reach your target audience, rank as high as possible and get downloads from the highest quality users.
+In this post, we will explore the most effective ways of finding the best keywords for your app that will allow you to; reach your target audience, rank as high as possible, and get downloads from the highest quality users.

 There are several tried and tested methods that are used by most of our users, and of course by us when we were a small ASO agency.